-Treatment with proton pump inhibitors (PPIs), such as PENTOZ OTC, have been associated with an increased risk of CDAD, especially in hospitalised patients.
-If a patient develops persistent diarrhoea, this diagnosis should be excluded.
-Patients should use the lowest dose and shortest duration of PENTOZ OTC treatment appropriate to the condition being treated.
+Treatment with proton pump inhibitors such as PENTOZ have been associated with an increased risk of CDAD, especially in hospitalised patients.
+If a patient develops persistent diarrhoea this diagnosis should be excluded.
+Patients should be advised not to exceed the recommended dose and duration of treatment.
+Liver impairment